DaveTechCave/vagrant_techcave/README.md

 - Install Vagrant https://www.vagrantup.com/downloads.html
 - Clone repo into a folder
 - Add a folder called "techcave"
-- Put your web files and folders into this folder, its the folder that gets mounted into the VM
+- Put your web files and folders into the techcave folder, its the folder that gets mounted into the VM
 - Run "vagrant up" in the same dir as the Vagrantfile
 - Profit.